 In 2016, through a new Local Control Funding Formula (LCFF), the State of California changed the way public schools are funded resulting in an increase in funding for the HUSD.
-LCFF requires schools to engage their communities to develop Local Control Accountability Plans (LCAP) on how they plan to use the increased funds.
+LCFF requires schools to engage their communities to develop Local Control Accountability Plans (LCAP) on how they plan to use the funds.
 Through town hall meetings with students and families, HUSD determined more school-based counseling services were the greatest need in the schools.
-Partially as a result of the infrastructure built to deliver the already successful Our Kids Our Families program funded by the County, the HUSD initiated an agreement with the City to expand the school-based services provided by YFSB to include additional school sites.
+Partially as a result of the infrastructure built to deliver the already successful Our Kids Our Families program funded by the County, HUSD initiated an agreement with the City to expand the school-based services provided by YFSB to include additional school sites.

 Together, the services described above and provided under the recommended agreements are YFSB's School-Based Mental Health Programs.
 These services are integrated and serve as part of a larger system of support for Hayward students.
-Currently, the County provides funding in the amount of \$227,150 annually to offset the cost of three full-time equivalent (FTEs) YFSB Family Counselors to provide services in three Hayward schools.
-The District provides funding in the amount of \$120,000 annually to offset the cost of one full-time equivalent (FTE) YFSB Family Counselor to provide services in an additional Hayward school.
+Currently, the County provides funding in the amount of \$235,100 annually to offset the cost of three full-time equivalents (FTEs) YFSB Family Counselors to provide services in three Hayward schools.
+The District provides funding in the amount of \$120,000 annually to offset the cost of one full-time equivalent (FTE) YFSB Family Counselor to provide services in an additional Hayward school, as well as provide additional services for all schools, such as crisis intervention and linking students to off-site support services.

-Table 1 and Table 2 below summarize the services provided in the 2021-22 school year by the four YFSB Family Counselors assigned to the School-Based Mental Health Programs.
-See Attachment IV for additional program data.

-In FY21-22, services were provided to ten HUSD Schools:
+The tables below summarize the services provided in the 2022-23 school year by the four YFSB Family Counselors assigned to the School-Based Mental Health Programs.
+In FY22-23, services were provided to the following HUSD Schools:

-- Bowman Elementary School

-- Treeview Elementary School

 - Stonebrae Elementary School

-- Lorin Eden Elementary School

-- Southgate Elementary School

 - Ochoa Middle School

 - Bret Harte Middle School

 - Martin Luther King Jr. Middle School

-- Brenkwitz Continuation High School